Roots: Adam's views on the Scientifica come from Gulliver's travels.

 Location: The 7th Doctor left his companions a month ago in chapter 1.
 In chapter one it's October 31st.
 The planet isn't an outer world (it's implied that it is a core world), nor is it in a strategic sector.
 It's nearly 400 years before Chris & Roz's time ( so c.2600).
 The Adjudicators have been in existence for half a millennium (page 247 so the 27th century - 2601-2700).
 There's been an Ark Royal for a millennium and a quarter.

-Human science has been improved by contact with aliens since [before] the Martian invasion.
+Human science has been improved by contact with aliens since [before] the Martian invasion (see Transit).
 It had improved FTL drives and communications technology.
 An Arcturan broadcast, picked up from a terrestrial radio telescope had given sufficient information to build a working transmat.
-A map of the entire sector was retrieved from a derelict Dalek saucer.
+A map of the entire sector was retrieved from a derelict Dalek saucer (presumably following The Dalek Invasion of Earth).

 The Kalkravian (fundamentalist) Revolution was 10 years ago.
 A fundamentalist EMP bomb scrambled a transmat beaming hostages out - causing a horrific sight that Medway saw.